MiledKalbourji/CSCI401W/assignments/assignment4/finalDeliverable.md

 David - Getting together with Mo after a class one day we sat and he helped me to download MongoDB on my system.
 Without his help, I would not have been able to get the backend to integrate smoothly with our database.

+Mohammed - David and I often got together after another class we had during the free period throughout the semester.
+There were a few  small humps that we had to get over to ensure the database was working well with the backend.

 2. **Problem-Solving Abilities:** Share a situation where you had to troubleshoot a technical issue and how you approached the problem-solving process.